 Thank you Linda,

-I thank SRSG James Swan for his briefing on the situation in Somalia.
-I commend him for his tireless efforts, particularly in attempts to break the on-going impasse on the holding of the long-over due elections.
+I thank SRSG James Swan for his briefing.

-Kenya remains greatly concerned by the lack of pre-election agreement and the prolonged crisis in Somalia.
+Kenya remains greatly concerned by the lack of election agreement and the prolonged crisis in Somalia.
 It is unfortunate that for the umpteenth time, Somalia’s leaders are unable to reach a consensus on moving forward with the elections based on the 17th September 2020 agreement despite several calls by this Council.

+As we look forward to Somalia’s transition, we want to recall that one of the key past accomplishments by Somalia, that will be key going forward, is the holding of elections and the orderly transfer of power.
+This pillar is deteriorating with every passing day.

+Constitutional authority and legitimacy are hard to maintain as leaders stray into constitutional grey areas.
+It invites questions by opposition leaders, and those who support the now endangered political tradition.

-What we are witnessing instead, is a dangerous tendency by the leadership, especially within the Federal Government, to focus on militarising the political space and engaging in grand standing and intimidation of opposition leaders and critics.
+What we are witnessing is a dangerous tendency by the leadership, especially within the Federal Government, to focus on militarising the political space and engaging in intimidation of opposition leaders and critics.

 It is incumbent on the Somali leaders to heed the calls to urgently engage in genuine talks, bearing in mind that they must be ready to make compromises towards a consensus on the holding of the elections without any further unnecessary delays.